gov4git/doc/articles/gov4git_whitepaper.md

 There are two caveats to using git as an application backend.
 Users will experience a latency in UI interactions stemming from the underlying multi-round cloning protocol used by git.
 This latency is perceptibly longer (e.g. 1-2 seconds) compared to Web2 applications (e.g. 200ms), but also perceptibly shorter than blockchain-based applications (e.g. 1 min).
 Standard git hosting solutions prohibit unsolicited communication.
 This makes it hard to implement applications such as email over git, for instance.
 On the other hand, most modern social applications — such as social networking or community governance — do not entail unsolicited communication.

-In our application framework, if Alice wants to send a message to Bob, she deposits the message in her own public repository in a "mailbox" branch dedicated to communication from Alice to Bob on a given topic.
-Bob's application will fetch outstanding messages on its own initiative.
-Messages are signed and can be encrypted.

-Communication is implemented using a creative application of git primitives.
-The receiving party, Bob in our case, maintains a branch in their repository which
+Our application framework uses a channel-like abstraction to model directed communication from Alice to Bob.
+Conceptually, Alice and Bob share a git branch that Alice can write to and Bob can read from.
+When Alice appends a new git commit to the branch, she is sending a message to Bob.
+Under the hood, Alice maintains a _dropbox_ branch, associated with the channel, inside her public repository.
+Bob maintains a branch within his repository that tracks Alice's dropbox and synchronizes with it occasionally, processing previously unseen messages.
+Communication is signed (and verified) generically at the commit level.
+Communication can also be encrypted by applying encryption to individual files inside the repository.

-### Governance as a state machine
+### Governance as a community blockchain

 <hr>